![]() |

 On the right: Nigel Tout's Canon Pocketronic |

-Why that different versions of the top printed circuit board (PCB)?
-On the left, a machine with datecodes on the three calculating chips around 1971, the PCB holds an IC SN21893 with a date code of 1974 (!).
+Why these different versions of the top PCB?
+On the left, a machine with date codes on the three calculating chips around 1971, the PCB holds an IC SN21893 with a date code of 1974 (!).
 We assume that this board does same timing corrections of the thermal printer.
-On the middle (Rick Bensene's machine) this IC is missing.
-And, finally on the right, on Nigel Tout's machine the PCB is cheap and easy.
+With the Pocketronic in the center (Rick Bensene's calculator) this IC is missing.
+And, finally on the right, Nigel Tout's calculator exhibits a completely different PCB with just a few discrete components.

 If you have additions to the above article please email: joerg@datamath.org.